geoserver/geoserver/doc/en/user/source/production/container.rst

 .. note::

    If you're serving just vector data, you'll be streaming, so having more memory won't increase performance.
-If you're serving coverages, however, image processing will use a disk cache and benifit from more memory.
-It is also a good idea to configure the JAI tile cache size (see the Server Config page in the :ref:`web_admin` section) so that it uses 75% of the heap (0.75).
+If you're serving coverages, however, image processing will use a tile cache and benifit from more memory.
+As an administrator you can configure the portion of memory available as a tile cache (see the Server Config page in the :ref:`web_admin` section) - for example to use ``0.75`` to allocate ``75%`` of the heap as a tile cache.

 .. note::